 We obtained 14 durum experimental lines from CIMMYT that have moderate level of FHB type II resistant.
 Two lines maintained their resistance when they were evaluated in the Fall 2004.
-These two lines will be evaluated again in 2005.
+These two lines are being used as parents in the crossing block.
+We also obtained 85 durum experimental lines from CIMMYT that have moderate level of Type II resistance.
+We screened these lines in the Spring 2005 greenhouses.
+Thirty-three lines that had Type II disease severity less than 30% were selected for further evaluations in the Spring or Fall 2006 greenhouses.

-• Impact:
+Impact: